Sub-Riemannian structures on 3D Lie groups: Proof of Theorem

 \section{Proof of Theorem \ref{t-class}}

-In this section we use the results of the previous sections to prove Theorem \ref{t-class}.
+Now we use the results of the previous sections to prove Theorem \ref{t-class}.

-We will always assume that $G$ is a 3D Lie group, with Lie algebra $\mathfrak{g}$, endowed with a left-invariant sub-Riemannian structure defined by the orthonormal frame $f_{1},f_{2}$, i.e. Recall that for a 3D left-invariant structure to be bracket generating is equivalent to be contact, moreover the Reeb field $f_0$ is also a left-invariant vector field by construction.
+In this section $G$ denotes a 3D Lie group, with Lie algebra $\mathfrak{g}$, endowed with a left-invariant sub-Riemannian structure defined by the orthonormal frame $f_{1},f_{2}$, i.e. Recall that for a 3D left-invariant structure to be bracket generating is equivalent to be contact, moreover the Reeb field $f_0$ is also a left-invariant vector field by construction.

-From the fact that, for left-invariant structures, local invariants are constant functions (see Remark \ref{r:r}) we obtain a necessary condition for two structures to be isometric:
+From the fact that, for left-invariant structures, local invariants are constant functions (see Remark \ref{r:r}) we obtain a necessary condition for two structures to be locally isometric.

 \bp Let $G,H$ be 3D Lie groups with locally isometric sub-Riemannian structures.
 Then $\chi_G=\chi_H$ and $\kappa_G=\kappa_H$. \ep Notice that this condition is not sufficient.
 It turns out that there can be up to three mutually non locally isometric normalized structures with the same invariants $\chi, \kappa$.